NitinReddy-A/HuffmanProj/README.md

 After compressing the file using the Huffman algorithm, you will get a file named compressed.huff.
 Upon decompression, you'll obtain a file identical to the original sample.txt.

 ## Acknowledgements:
 This implementation was inspired by the Huffman coding algorithm introduced by David A. Huffman in 1952.
-Special thanks to OpenAI for providing the environment to develop and share this project.

 ## Contributing:
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request with any improvements or additional features.